ska-telescope/developer.skatelescope.org/src/tools/secret-management.rst

 Any developer that is part of the skao-dev group has access to the SKAO Vault service by logging in with their Gitlab Account.

-The logging URL is the following: https://vault-test-1.skao.int/ui/vault/auth?with=gitlab%2F, and a page like the below one should appear to you.
+The logging URL is the following: https://vault-test-1.skao.int/ui/vault/auth?with=gitlab%2F, and a page like the one below should be shown.

 .. image:: images/vault-login.png
   :alt: Login Vault Page